 Steam station irons are becoming more popular and are generally pricier than a more basic, traditional iron.
-If you do a lot of ironing – or if you're after a superior product that gets the job done quickly, easily and without fuss – then one of these is a worthwhile investment.
+If you do a lot of ironing – or if you're after a superior product that gets the job done quickly, easily and without fuss – then a steam station is a worthwhile investment.